quently Asked Questions

-Student Leaders that are currently in therapy will need to complete a Therapist Form which can be downloaded from our website.
-The therapist will need to review the application and grant permission for the Student Leader to attend.
-In addition, our licensed counselor will contact the therapist to discuss any concerns.
-This is handled on a case-by-case basis.
+Student Leaders that are currently in therapy will need to have their therapist review the program to ensure it is a good fit.
+The therapist should review the application and grant permission for the Student Leader to attend.

 Does Extreme Teen Leaders provide opportunities for continued learning and development after the training?

 Yes.
-Once a Student Leader has completed the training, they will receive 2 weeks of immediate support.
+Once a Student Leader has completed the training, they will receive 2 weeks of immediate coaching support.
 This will consist of two individual coaching calls with their Small Group Coach and two group calls with their small group.
 These calls are designed to coach them on goals that they set on the last day of the training.
 After they have completed a training, they are eligible to staff that training and can participate on weekly calls where they can continue to develop their leadership skills.
-Once they have completed Discovery and Unleashed, they are eligible for an internship where they can further develop as a leader.
+Once they have completed Discovery and Unleashed, they are eligible for an volunteer internships where they can further develop as a leader and gain community service hours for school.
 We recommend Student Leaders stay involved to continue to receive additional coaching, connect with other Student Leaders, and practice using the new tools in their life to gain the best results.
-Students can also join a weekly distinction call to gain a deeper understanding of leadership distinctions and how to apply them to their lives.

 Is this a religious-based training?